 Manual lawn edgers are the most basic type with a rolling wheel, spikes, and a long wooden handle, but working with this requires effort and time commitment because it’s quite a hard and absorbing job.
-Some advantages os manual edgers are as durability, the most low cost, and small storage space.
+Some advantages of manual edgers are durability, the most low cost, and small storage space.

 Corded or Cordless?

 Both types are relatively small and lightweight.
 A cordless edger is much more convenient, but its battery life is an issue you have to deal with.
-Therefore they are suitable for a small yard where they can run smoothly without recharging the battery much.
+Therefore, they are suitable for a small yard where they can run smoothly without recharging the battery much.
 While the length of the cord limits your mobility when using.

 Two or Four Cycle Engine?

 Gas-powered edgers can have 2 or 4 cycle engines.
 Two-cycle type is more common, but the damage to the environment because they require you to mix gas and oil.
 Four cycle engines are much easier to use and more powerful but have a higher price.
-In additions, the higher the gasoline tank capacity, the heavier the edger will be.
+In addition, the higher the gasoline tank capacity, the heavier the edger will be.
 Both two styles demand seasonal preparation.

 There are two basic options: handheld and walk-behind.
 A handheld or carried edger includes the basic stick edger, and the versatile hedge trimmer is the most common style of edger because it’s portable and easy to store.
 But it requires you to bear the weight of the machine.
-That’s why they are an excellent choice for small to mid-sized lawn.
+That’s why they are an excellent choice for small to mid-sized lawns.
 Walk-behind edgers are especially self-propelled; solutions are much more expensive.

-Also check this article: 5 Best Trees For Privacy That Grow Fast
+Also, check this article: 5 Best Trees For Privacy That Grow Fast